pinojs/pino/docs/api.md

 matching the exact key of a serializer will be serialized using the defined serializer.

-The serializers are applied when a property in the logged object matches a property in the serialiers.
+The serializers are applied when a property in the logged object matches a property in the serializers.
 The only exception is the `err` serializer as it is also applied in case the object is an instance of `Error`, e.g. `logger.info(new Error('kaboom'))`.

 * See [pino.stdSerializers](#pino-stdserializers)